esanin1/Disaster-Response-Pipeline/README.md

 ## File Descriptions <a name="files"></a>

-There are 2 notebooks available as part of preparation for the executanle ETL (process_data.py) end ML (train_classifier.py) pipelines in the Notebooks folder
+There are 2 Jupyter notebooks available as part of preparation for the executanle ETL (process_data.py) end ML (train_classifier.py) pipelines in the `notebooks` folder.
+This folder contains also outputs of the notebooks.

-The ETL pipeline process_data.py as well as the source dsata files and the cleaned data base are in the Data folder.
+The ETL pipeline process_data.py as well as the source dsata files and the cleaned data base are in the `data` folder.

-The ML pipeline ML train_classifier.py and the ML model.pkl are in the Models folder.
+The ML pipeline ML train_classifier.py and the ML model.pkl are in the `models` folder.

-The Flask application and HTML templates are in the App folder
+The Flask application and HTML templates are in the `app` folder

 ## Results<a name="results"></a>